corda/corda-docs/content/en/docs/cenm/1.3/troubleshooting-common-issues.md

 ### Enabling debug/trace logging

-Each service can be configured to run with a deeper log level via command line flags passed at start-up:
+Each service can be configured to run with a deeper log level via command-line flags passed at start-up:

 ```bash
 java -DdefaultLogLevel=TRACE -DconsoleLogLevel=TRACE -jar <enm-service-jar>.jar --config-file <config file>